uozuAho/blog/content/blog/20210924_learning_ddd_by_implementing_pandemic.md

 This is what I will do for now.

-## Let's just start
+## Let's just start {#lets_start}
 OK, I think I have got enough to start.
 I'll figure out the rest as I go.
 To start, I will use:

 - one aggregate to represent the current state of the game
-- immutable everything, including aggregates and entities.
+- immutable data, including aggregates and entities.
 This does not follow DDD, but will be useful for AI algorithms that will need to search and keep track of many game states.
-- event sourcing, mainly as I've never used it before, and it appears to remove some of the hassle of state management, and keep the code more functional (as in functional programming)
+- [event sourcing]({{< ref "#event_sourcing" >}}), mainly as I've never used it before, and it appears to remove some of the hassle of state management, and keep the code more functional (as in functional programming)
 - C#, as I'm most familiar with it, and I would like to get more experience with some of its newer functional capabilities (mainly records and pattern matching)